sheerun/graphql-anywhere/README.md

 npm install graphql-anywhere graphql-tag
 ```

 This isn't necessarily meant to be a useful thing, but I think there are a lot of potentially exciting use cases for a completely standalone, schema-less, GraphQL execution engine.
+One of the best ones is if you're building a GraphQL client, and don't want to load graphql-js or a schema.

-Let's come up with some!
+Let's come up with some more ideas - below are some use cases to get you started!

 ## Example: Filter a nested object